5 min read

 The best rides are when the leader encourages their team to all jump excitedly onboard at the same floor.
 Knowing that even though the journey might be scary they have the support of each other.
 It means the team reach their goals effortlessly - riding express all the way to the top, without any stops or breakdowns.

 In contrast, imagine if a couple of the people on the team are anxious about the ride.
 Instead of talking about it, they push some of the floor buttons, so the team has to stop every other minute.
 Or they join everyone at a different floor, missing out on important information or the opportunity to connect to others.
 No one takes responsibility for slowing the team down, nor ask questions about where they're going and why.
-Everyone is too overwhelmed about the future!
+Everyone is too overwhelmed about the future.

 Psychological-Safety-and-Accountability (1)-1

-When safety is low and accountability is high, I call this the anxiety zone.
 Teams in this zone are high achieving.
 They deliver impeccably and can often be lauded throughout an organisation for their work ethic and focus on results.
 But they are psychologically damaging environments as the focus is on outputs, rather than people.

-I have found that there are two types of anxiety zones.
-The first one is where employees are worked hard, criticised profusely and have little support from their leader, teammates or other teams.
-Typically, it’s a competitive environment where staff are pitted against each other due to the false belief that this will make them do better work.
+1. Systemic Anxiety (The Boss or the Environment): This is where employees are worked hard, criticised profusely, and have little support from their leader or other teams.
+Typically, it’s a competitive environment where staff are pitted against each other due to the false belief that internal friction will spark better work.
+Here, the anxiety is structural - it is built into the way the team is managed.

 So how do you shift those in the Anxiety Zone into the High Achievement Zone?